 Breach of Contract Lawyer

-If you believe your lawyer has violated the contract, contact the Arizona breach of contract lawyers at Entrekin Law today.
+If you believe your attorney has violated the written agreement, contact the Arizona breach of contract lawyer at Entrekin Law today.
 A ‘tort’ involves a duty imposed without the benefit of a contract, such as the duty not to run a red light and hit someone with your car.
 By contrast, a ‘contract’ imposes duties established by a legally enforceable agreement.
 Legal malpractice is a tort and is generally defined by courts across the country as the failure of an attorney to act as a reasonable and prudent attorney in the same or similar circumstances would act, causing damages.

-A breach of contract is the act of breaking the terms set out in a contract.
+A breach of contract is the act of breaking the terms set out in a written agreement.
 In other words, a breach of contract is a fancy way of saying an attorney’s duties to their client are those generally imposed upon all attorneys, not just those set forth in the attorney’s contract for employment.
-Our breach of contract lawyers in Phoenix, Arizona can hold your law firm responsible for not upholding their contracted duties.
+Our breach of contract lawyer in Phoenix, Arizona can hold your law firm responsible for not upholding their contracted duties.

 Sometimes clients want to sue their attorney under a breach of contract theory, but this generally is not available to the client.
 This is because courts generally only allow a client to sue an attorney for breach of contract if: